dullage/personal-landing-page/content/posts/automating-admin/index.md

 ![Paperless Workflow](paperless-workflow.png)

+*Edit: In the version of Paperless depicted in the screenshot above, single curly braces were required for the `doc_url` template field.
+This has since change to the more standard double curly braces i.e. `{{doc_url}}`.*

 Next up, I needed something to handle the webhook call and do all the processing.
 This seemed like the perfect use case for the [n8n](https://n8n.io/) automation platform (another service I self-host).
 As well as supporting webhooks, n8n also integrates with OpenAI and includes many powerful AI workflow tools.
 Here's what I landed on:

 ![n8n Automation](n8n-automation.png)